XMCQCX/DeviceIDPnP/README.md

 * **Tooltip**

-  - true = Show the tooltip in the top left corner.
-(Default).
+  - true = Show the tooltip in the top left corner (Default).

   - false = Don't show the tooltip in the top left corner.